mostafa-meerzad/python-with-mosh/DataStructures/Notes.md

 ### Accessing Items

 lists are 0 based index and its elements is accessed using `listName[index]`, index 0 is the first element` list-length - 1` is the last element, positive index gives element form start to end, negative index give element form the end

+`listName[-1]` returns the very-first element

+accessing an element outside the list range throws an `IndexError`

 ```py
 myList = [1,2,3,5,6]